pytransitions/transitions/README.md

 >>> 'solid'
 ```

-I say “minimal”, because while this state machine is technically operational, it doesn't actually _do_ anything.
+I say "minimal", because while this state machine is technically operational, it doesn't actually _do_ anything.
 It starts in the `'solid'` state, but won't ever move into another state, because no transitions are defined... yet!

 Let's try again.